JJChiDguez/sibc/README.md

 sibc -p p253 -f hvelu -a bsidh -t bsidh-test
 ```

-Remark, our implementation allows us to plot each optimal strategy required:
+Remark, our implementation allows us to plot each optimal strategy required (only tested in Linux machines):

 ```bash
 # CSIDH